readthedocs/readthedocs.org/docs/user/custom-domains.rst

    No extra set up is required beyond configuring your project's custom domain.

 CDN caching
-   Response caching is provided through a :doc:`/reference/cdn` for all documentation projects, including projects using a custom domain.
+   Response caching is provided through a :doc:`CDN </reference/cdn>` for all documentation projects, including projects using a custom domain.
    CDN caching improves page response time for your documentation's users, and the CDN edge network provides low latency response times regardless of location.